-The section on Access to land has been amended following government proposals to amend the Electronic Communications Code in the Infrastructure Bill.
+The section on Access to land has been amended following publication of a government consultation on reforming the Code.

 Telecoms: a quick guide

 A quick guide to the regulation of the telecoms infrastructure that underpins the delivery of services such as telephone calls, broadband internet and television.

 This is one of a series of quick guides: see Quick guides.